grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Additional Ressources

-Several external projects are providing quite sophisticated tools to arrange the way how Faust source is generated.
+Several external projects are providing  tools to arrange the way Faust source code is generated, by using and adapting the `dsp/UI/audio` model in a more sophisticated way.

 ### [faust2hpp](https://github.com/resonantdsp/faust2hpp)

-Convert [FAUST](https://faust.grame.fr/) code to a header-only standalone C++ library.
+Convert [Faust](https://faust.grame.fr/) code to a header-only standalone C++ library.
 A collection of header files is generated as the output.
 A class is provided from which a DSP object can be built with methods in the style of [JUCE](https://juce.com/) DSP objects.

 ### [faustpp](https://github.com/jpcima/faustpp)